funkbit/django-dynamicresponse/README.md

 	        ]

 This behavior also extends to nested objects.
 For instance, if the model above had included a foreign key to an author, only the fields defined in the author's <code>serialize_fields</code> method would have been included.

+By default, callables are not included in the serialization.
+However, you can include names of callables in <code>serialize_fields</code> to explicitly include them in the serialization.
+This can for instance be useful to provide API users with useful dynamically computed information.